glitchgod0/notes/README.md

 # notes
-list of various notes for things ive dabbled with
+list of various notes for things ive dabbled with.
+note: this is not supposed to be comprehensive documentation.